Subsono1/Serendipitous/README.md

 #### MVP
-.will use an API to get data from a library of music and moves.
+1.will use an API to get data from a library of music and moves.
-.will start by developing phone first
+2.will start by developing phone first
-.clicking on the first button will create a random return of a song, clicking a second button will create a random return of a movie. will return image, information and links to resources.
+3.clicking on the first button will create a random return of a song, clicking a second button will create a random return of a movie. will return image, information and links to resources.
-.a second page will add a general search for movies or songs with it's information.
+4.a second page will add a general search for movies or songs with it's information.

 #### PostMVP